Sony and Microsoft don’t know the price of the PlayStation 5 and Xbox Series X

 That’s a subtle difference, but it’s an important one to understand.
 The cost of production is not what you are paying when you shop online or at retail.
 Instead, price is a related number, but one that companies choose based on supply and demand.

-And sure, the cost of goods is important factor in determining demand.
+And sure, the cost of goods is an important factor in determining demand.
 If I could build an equivalent gaming PC for a few hundred dollars, then that would decrease demand for the consoles.

 But I’m not here to give you a lesson about price dynamics.
 Instead, I’m here to explain why the way price works means that Sony and Microsoft don’t know what they’re going to charge yet.